 But sometimes things go wrong and your gums start to receded.
 Think of a houseplant.
 If you were to take soil away from its roots, what would happen?
 Sooner or later, the roots would be exposed to air.
 They could no longer get the water and nutrients they need.
 Eventually, the plant would become weak, its roots would fall apart, and the plant would die.

 Gum recession works much the same way.
 It’s a process where the gum tissue start to pull away from the teeth, exposing the fragile, sensitive tooth roots.
 Eventually, gums can shrink so much that the roots are almost completely exposed.
 This robs them of nutrients and leaves them open to attack by bacteria, as well as makes them very sensitive.
+If left untreated, gum recession can become so severe that it is irreversible and can lead to tooth loss.

 You Can See and Feel Gum Recession